Suremaker/ObjectSerialization-Net/README.md

 * support for serialization of classes without parameter-less constructor;
 * support for serialization of arrays and collections implementing `ICollection<T>`;

+## Download
+It is possible to download package using [NuGet](http://nuget.org): `PM> Install-Package ObjectSerialization-Net`

+or compile from sources available on Git: `git clone git://github.com/Suremaker/ObjectSerialization-Net.git`

 ## Usage:

 ```c#